Home Learning

-Welcome to our parent resources page.
+Welcome to our home learning.
 This was developed during the Covid pandemic, to support parents with younger kids.
 For older pupils, check out our ‘Pupil Resources’ page.

 All of our resources are available as editable documents so feel free to make any changes you need to make it work in your home or with your child.
 Don’t forget to tweet us @chembameditor with any pictures of you having fun with the experiments!